 To accompany your not-as-heavy-as-you-would-expect crepes, enjoy a glass of champagne with black current, or a Nutella latte.

-Don’t forget to bring your cash, or hit up the ATM they have tucked near the restrooms, because this place is cash only.More Info (click to expand)
+Don’t forget to bring your cash, or hit up the ATM they have tucked near the restrooms, because this place is cash only.More Info (click to show for all)

 2. Walk the Brooklyn Bridge